ao-song/socks5/README.md

     $ ./rebar3 release
     $ ./rebar3 shell

-Config your browser or other client with the IP of the proxy and port 1080.
+Config your browser or other socks5 client with the address of proxy and port 1080.

 Here we go!